 Skip to main content

 We communicate with the Master Controller by sending and receiving events.
-To simplify this process, we use a wrapper class called MasterControllerAdapter for Swift and MCHandler for Kotlin in our example app.
+To simplify this process in our demo app, we use a wrapper class called MasterControllerAdapter for Swift, MCHandler for Kotlin, and McWrapperHandler for Flutter in our example app.
 These classes provide methods for interacting with the Master Controller, so we do not need to understand all the intricacies of its implementation.

-Here are some important points about the MasterControllerAdapter/MCHandler class:
+Here are some important points about the MasterControllerAdapter/MCHandler/McWrapperHandler class:

 • It serves as a single point of connection with the Master Controller, preventing the need to scatter connection code throughout the app.